religionnews/rns-campaigns/readme.md

 1. In your Dashboard, go to Campaigns > Add New.
 1. Edit your campaign as you would a normal post.
 The fields involved will depend on the kind of content in your campaign template.
+1. Select distribution lists under "Select Recipients," if the "Hide Lists Metabox" has not been checked
 1. Click "Publish" to send your campaign.

 ## Current limitations ##